SolidGray/py-hello-world/README.md

 # py-hello-world

-The most simple example project of a console Python application.
+The most simple example project of an _installable_ console Python application.

 It only prints `"hello"` text in a console.